Advanced Research Institute (ARI) in Aging and Mental Health

 Mentoring

 The Mental Health and Aging Research Network resource centers provide mentoring and career development tools to guide investigators toward becoming independent scientists and leaders in the field of mental health and aging.
-Supported by an NIMH grant to Dartmouth (R25 MH119050; PI: M Bruce), the resource centers are tailored to both mentors and mentees.
+Supported by an NIMH grant to (R25 MH119050; MPI: H. Aizenstein, J.A.
+Sirey), the resource centers are tailored to both mentors and mentees.

 Succeeding in Mental Health and Aging Research

-Our longstanding monthly webinar series featuring members of the CIMA/ARI network who share expertise and insights on topics related to developing research careers in our field
+Our longstanding monthly webinar series featuring members of the ARI/CIMA network who share expertise and insights on topics related to developing research careers in our field

 Time: 3:00 ET